Avoid These 17 Startup Marketing Mistakes

 Mistake #3 - Failing to employ an SEO strategy

-Having a well-done website is not enough.
-You must have a viable SEO (search engine optimization) strategy so that search engines, notably Google, will rank your website higher on relevant queries.
-This means adding keywords to your content, titles, descriptions, and title tags while delivering well-written and useful content.
+Having a well-designed website is not enough to avoid common startup marketing mistakes.
+You must have a viable SEO strategy.
+Search Engine Optimization (SEO) is a strategy that helps search engines, notably Google, rank your website higher on relevant search queries.
+A successful SEO strategy involves adding relevant keywords to your content, titles, descriptions, and title tags while delivering well-written and useful content.

 Mistake #4 - Creating boring content